web3tyan/web3tyan/README.md

 - 🫶🏻 Hi there!
 I’m 🕸web3tyan.
 My name is Diana, I am 23y.o.
 I am from Ukraine.
 - 📍 Now currently in Bonn (Germany).
-- 👩🏼‍💻 I'm node runner, crypto enthuasist, contributor, content creator.
+- 👩🏼‍💻 I'm node runner and validator, crypto enthuasist, contributor, content creator.
 - 🧬 I’m interested in crypto currencies and metaverse.
 - 📹 I’m working on my Youtube-channel (node installing tutorials, interviews, other speaking interesting videos).
 Through my work, I strive to be an crypto influencer (sounds very loudly, but I am focused on the result).
 I want to cooperate with a lot of crypto projects and his community to do more useful content, it’s a great honor for me!
 - 🔗 I’m working on my own crypto project, but I need a lot of time.